theredfish/rust-testing-material/CONTRIBUTING.md

 ## Process

-Whenever you find a promising resource, project, talk or video, take tyhe time to review and evaluate the content quality.
+Whenever you find a promising resource, project, talk or video, take the time to review and evaluate the content quality.
 If you decide the resource is a good fit for this curated list and can add value to the Rust testing ecosystem, then open a pull request.

 If you're unsure about it, this is also a good opportunity to contribute by opening a pull request and gathering feedback.
 We will decide together!